formationReticular/scoreBoard/README.md

 - score must be only positive
 - next score for team couldn't be less than current
 - if score wasn't updated after start game and before finish - it stored as "0 - 0"
 - get summary returns only all finished games (except current)
+- get summary returns one String with all games

 ToDo:
 - add Countries enum + country name validation
+- optionally - return summary in both formats: String and List